MetPX/sarracenia/doc/Dev.rst

 The process for publishing packages to Launchpad ( https://launchpad.net/~ssc-hpc-chp-spc ) involves a more complex set of steps, and so the convenience script ``publish-to-launchpad.sh`` will be the easiest way to do so.

-However, the steps below are a summary of what needs to be done:
+However, the steps below are a summary of what the script does:

 - for each distribution (precise, trusty, etc) update ``debian/changelog`` to reflect the distribution
 - build the source package using::